tetcoin-legacy/tetcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run litecoin-qt.exe.
+Unpack the files into a directory and run tetcoin-qt.exe.

-Litecoin-Qt is the original Litecoin client and it builds the backbone of the network.
+Tetcoin-Qt is the original Tetcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Litecoin transactions;
+However, it downloads and stores the entire history of Tetcoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.